nickaguilos/sendmagazine/_posts/2018-10-20-national-team.md

 **Juvelle**: My love of the outdoors and climbing are endless.
 Climbing gives me clarity and freedom and a chance to discover a new country and its people through its rock and indoor climbing.
 That’s pretty cool!

 **Send**: What is the biggest climbing related challenge you've faced and how did you overcome this?
 **Juvelle**: Mental game during competition has been a challenge.
 Because I generally seek quiet places like when climbing outdoors, I haven’t been exposed to crowds.
-I also never competed individually growing up (did a bit of volleyball in HS).
+I also never competed individually growing up.
 Comps are new to me.
 I had to overcome numerous mental challenges.
 So I decided to fix this by reading a few “mental game” books and watching videos and I would try to practice what I had learned during my training sessions.
 As a result of this, my anxiety has lessened and am able to control it.
 It’s getting better after each competition.

 **Send**: What's your favorite kind of hold and why?
 **Juvelle**: Initially, I loved crimps.
 Indoors, outdoors, give me crimps!
 But when I started training, I was exposed to more different types of holds and I started to enjoy them all.
 I get really excited if I discover a new type of hold.
 So my answer is I like all types of holds!